 Cream the butter and sugar together

-Get your child to measure the sugar into a small bowl, and add it to the butter.
+- Measure the sugar into a small bowl, and add it to the butter.
 Cream the butter and sugar together with a wooden spoon until it’s smooth, light and creamy.
 Alternatively mix it together using the k paddle of a stand mixer.

 Add the eggs and flour